mitravarun123/Comment-toxicity-model-with-deep-learning-/README.md

-# Comment-toxicity-model-with-deep-learning- using lstm-cnn and cnn-lstm models
 # I implemented a paper called as Twitter sentiment analysis using combined LSTM-CNN models
+1.Used two models,CNN-LSTM and LSTM-CNN